 Kimpton Muse Hotel

-Relive the touristy days by visiting Times Square lit up at night and enjoy being just a few short clocks from Rockefeller Plaza.
+Fully embrace your touristy side by visiting Times Square lit up at night and enjoy being just a few short clocks from Rockefeller Plaza.
 It’s the perfect time of the year to see the tree!

 LUMA Hotel Times Square